ibrahim-s/ChatterKiller/addon/doc/en/readme.md

 The tone statements go as follows:
 (For All Statements the '0' indicates a silent channel (Meaning you can't go back any further)).
-(First 4 statements still  allow the character/word/line at the boundary point).
+(First 4 statements still  announce the character/word/line at the boundary point).
 TONE_LEFT = (330, 65, 45, 0)
 TONE_RIGHT = (330, 65, 0, 45)
 TONE_AT_TOP = (880, 65, 45, 45)